willmartian/fluent-curry/README.md

 ## Why?

-Currying (and, relatedly, partial applications) are two powerful patterns in functional programming.
+Currying and partial applications are two powerful patterns in functional programming.
 However, the traditional approach to currying has poor syntax.

 ```ts
 const func = (a, b, c) => {}